SQYQianYe/JRA3Q_Reanalysis/README.md

 ## Notice
 - The downloaded data covers the period from 1948 to 2023.
 To obtain data for the months of September to December in 1947 or from January 2024 to the present, you will need to modify the year loop in the shell (.sh) scripts accordingly.

+## Contact Information
+- If you encounter any issues or bugs while downloading the data, please do not hesitate to contact me for assistance.
+My email address is: **suqianye2000@gmail.com**